Round-the-clock newborn care can turn your life upside down. Use these practical strategies to handle the new stress in your life.By Mayo Clinic Staff

 To help you stay connected, talk about what's bothering you — such as a strained budget or difficulty soothing the baby.
 A shared laugh might help lighten the mood.

-Hide the broom and leave dust bunnies where they lie.
+Leave dust bunnies where they lie for now.
 Store clean clothes in the laundry basket — or in stacks on the floor — until you need them.
 Clean the bathroom with a fresh diaper wipe.
 Serve cold cereal and peanut butter toast for dinner when you're too tired to prepare a more traditional meal.